Delightful Macaroni Salad with Hard-Boiled Eggs

 • 1 cup diced celery

-The beauty of this macaroni salad with egg is that most ingredients are pantry or refrigerator staples.
-The combination of tender macaroni, creamy mayonnaise, tangy vinegar, and the protein-packed punch of hard-boiled eggs creates the classic American-style flavor profile that has made this recipe a perennial favorite.
+The beauty of this macaroni salad is that most ingredients are pantry or refrigerator staples.
+The combination of creamy mayonnaise, tangy sour cream, and hard-boiled eggs creates the classic deli-inspired flavor profile that has made macaroni salad recipes perennially popular.

-📝 How to Make Macaroni Salad with Egg Step-by-Step ❓
+📝 How to Make Delightful Macaroni Salad with Hard-Boiled Eggs Step-by-Step ❓

-Step 2: In a large bowl, whisk together the mayonnaise, vinegar, Dijon mustard, sugar, salt, and black pepper until well combined.
+Step 2: In a large bowl, whisk together the mayonnaise, sour cream, vinegar, Dijon mustard, sugar, salt, and black pepper until well combined.

-Step 3: Add the cooked and cooled macaroni, chopped hard-boiled eggs, diced celery, diced onion, and sweet pickle relish to the dressing.
-Stir gently until all the ingredients are evenly coated.
+Step 3: Add the cooled macaroni, diced hard-boiled eggs, diced celery, and diced red onion to the dressing.
+Gently toss to coat everything evenly.

-Step 4: Cover the macaroni salad and refrigerate for at least 2 hours, or up to 3 days, to allow the flavors to meld.
+Step 4: Cover and refrigerate the macaroni salad for at least 1 hour to allow the flavors to meld.

 ⏱️ Timing Overview